Reigate: Independent schools

 Dunottar School was founded in 1926 and is named after Dunnottar Castle in Aberdeenshire, where the Scottish Crown Jewels were kept between 1651 and 1660.
 In 1933, the school moved to its current site, the former High Trees house, which had been built in 1867.
-In 2021, Dunottar is a co-educational independent day school for children aged 11 to 18.
+In 2021, Dunottar is a coeducational independent day school for children aged 11 to 18.
 It became part of United Learning in 2014.

 Other schools

 Reigate Valley College at Sidlow, just south of the town, is a former pupil referral unit that educates pupils who have had behavioural issues in mainstream schools.
 There are two schools in the town for students with special educational needs: Brooklands School on Wray Park Road and Moon Hall College at Flanchford Bridge near Leigh.